What is travel demand modeling?

-Transportation experts can now use Big Data to quickly create precise, accurate and comprehensive O-D matrices, using algorithmic techniques that analyze “pings” from millions of mobile devices and organize them by location and time stamp.
+Transportation experts can now use on-demand traffic data to quickly create precise, accurate and comprehensive O-D matrices, using algorithmic techniques that analyze trillions of data points and organize them by location and time stamp.

-When transportation experts have analytics about trips from millions of devices, they can create traditional O-D matrices that represent a far greater percentage of the population and a longer timespan than could be captured through surveys or license plate studies.
+When transportation experts have analytics that incorporate this many data points, they can create traditional O-D matrices that represent a far greater percentage of the population and a longer timespan than could be captured through surveys or license plate studies.
 Planners can also capture short trips more accurately, like a quick run into the grocery store while on the commute home.
 Those types of short trips tend to get undercounted or completely overlooked in a typical travel survey.

 In a nutshell, trips and series of activities are created by:

-- Identifying the pings that occur when mobile devices begin moving (the origins);
+- Identifying the pings that occur when Connected Vehicles and IoT devices begin moving (the origins);

-- Following the series of pings that occur on the devices’ journeys (the route); and
+- Following the series of pings that occur as these vehicles or devices move (the route); and

-- Identifying the final pings when devices come to rest (the destinations).
+- Identifying the final pings when vehicles or devices come to rest (the destinations).

 It’s important, however, to recognize that these data points are messy at the outset.
 No single person could manage trillions of data points using Microsoft Excel!
 That means sophisticated processing techniques are critical to making these data sets manageable and effective for planning transportation projects.

-Using Big Data from mobile devices for these matrices helps deliver the fine resolution needed for accurate travel demand modeling.
+Using on-demand analytics for these matrices helps deliver the fine resolution needed for accurate travel demand modeling.
 But that’s only the beginning.
-Trip data (the time stamps that identify devices’ home and work locations) can be combined with contextual data sets, such as parcel boundaries and demographic information.
+Trip data (such as the time stamps that identify home and work locations) can be combined with contextual data sets, such as parcel boundaries and aggregate demographic information from the Census.
 Now, your traditional O-D matrices can be analyzed in terms of trip purpose.